amazoneo-la/amazoneo-la.github.io/_pages/about.md

 - Background:
 - Briefly state how you intend to contribute and why you decided to join us.

-We are convinced this is will be a very important step for the maturity of blockchain technology in Latin America and by fostering to solve societal challenges through the support of NEO.
+We are convinced this is will be a very important step for the maturity of blockchain technology in Latin America.
+This by fostering to solve societal challenges through the support of NEO.

 ## Contributions